 On October 26, 1984, after 10 days of deliberation, a jury convicted Diaz of all charges and he was sentenced to 15 years in prison.

 Diaz appealed and in 1986, the California Court of Appeals upheld the conviction.
-Diaz then filed a federal petition for a writ of habeas corpus alleging that there was insufficient evidence, in part because the first victim said her attacker was circumcised, but Diaz is not.
+Diaz then filed a federal petition for a writ of habeas corpus alleging that there was insufficient evidence.
 The petition was denied in U.S. District Court and the Ninth Circuit U.S. Court of Appeals upheld the denial in 1989.

 In March 1993, Diaz was released on parole.
-He then sought DNA testing, which was not available at the time of his trial, but the tests were no help.
-There was no biological evidence from the first attack and tests on evidence from the second attack revealed the DNA from only one man—the victim’s husband, with whom she had consensual sex shortly before the rape.
+He then sought DNA testing, which was not available at the time of his trial, but there was no biological evidence from the first attack and tests on evidence from the second attack revealed the DNA from only one man—the victim’s husband, with whom she had consensual sex shortly before the rape.

 Criminal defense attorney Gerald Schwartzbach, at Diaz’s request, began re-investigating the case and discovered that in 1986, two years after Diaz was convicted, a law enforcement task force was created in Santa Clara County to investigate a series of unsolved rapes that began in 1982 and ended in 1987.